 And once you choose these service providers, you are still responsible for periodically assessing them based on how they continue to provide their services.

-- Evaluate security programs and adjust them in light of the results of testing and monitoring.
+- Evaluate security programs and adjust them in light of testing and monitoring results.

 It should always be a priority to stay updated on everything that’s going on with your security systems — especially as cybercriminals become more sophisticated with the passage of time.

-Delineate the goals of such a plan, what are the steps of the internal processes, define who is in charge of what — as well as each person’s level of decision making authority.
-Also list the requirements to remedy any issues, as well as how to document and report all events.
+Delineate the goals of such a plan, what are the steps of the internal processes, define who is in charge of what, and each person’s level of decision-making authority.
+Also, list the requirements to remedy any issues, as well as how to document and report all events.

 - Require the qualified individual (mentioned in step 1) to provide an annual written report to your board of directors.

-If you don’t have a board of directors, the report should be provided to an equivalent governing entity or senior officer.
-The report should include a status on the information security program, as well as any material issues related to it.
+The report should be provided to an equivalent governing entity or senior officer if you don’t have a board of directors.
+The report should include the status of the information security program, as well as any material issues related to it.

 2022 Amendments to the FTC Safeguards Rule

-The Safeguards Rule was amended in January 10, 2022 and become effective in December 2022, to ensure that financial institutions’ practices are taking into account modern technologies.
+The Safeguards Rule was amended on January 10, 2022, and become effective in December 2022, to ensure that financial institutions’ practices are taking into account modern technologies.

-It added five modifications to make their protection of customer data more robust:
+It added five modifications to make the protection of customer data more robust:

 - Financial institutions need to improve their accountability when preparing their annual reports.
 Periodic reporting to boards of directors or governing bodies is also required in order to ensure their awareness and make it more likely that institutions will receive the required resources and be able to protect consumer information.

-- It exempts financial institutions that collect information from less than 5,000 consumers from some of the rule’s original nine requirements — specifically of having a written risk assessment, an incident response plan and preparing the annual report to the board of directors.
+- It exempts financial institutions that collect information from less than 5,000 consumers from some of the rule’s original nine requirements — specifically having a written risk assessment, an incident response plan, and preparing the annual report to the board of directors.